ko1eda/levelup-forum/readme.md

 ## Features
 + Thread subscriptions and user notification system.
++ All threads are created with unique hashID's.
 + Editable thread comments with favorites and @mentions.
 + Customizeable user profiles.
 + User avatar and photo uploads.